ImperialDesSoc/handbook/source/years.rst

 Each module is self-contained and separately assessed although, of course, its subject matter will be linked to that of other modules.

-**Note** As the MEng Design Engineering is a new course, information regarding subsequent years is subject to change.
+.. note:: As the MEng Design Engineering is a new course, information regarding subsequent years is subject to change.

 In addition the programme includes a diverse range of electives, some run by other departments, some run by the Dyson School of Design Engineering and open to students from other departments.
 These modules offer a crucial opportunity for interdisciplinary experience and activities.